Distant sunset view of Sedona, Arizona, and the stunning mountains behind the city.

 Con: Need for a Car

 Most places in Arizona require you to have access to a car, as public transportation is not readily available outside of major downtown areas.
-However, if you choose to live in a retirement community, they may have their own transportation to help take retirees to healthcare facilities, pharmacies, and grocery stores
+However, if you choose to live in a retirement community, they may have their own transportation to help you get to healthcare facilities, pharmacies, and grocery stores.

 Q: Why are retirees leaving Arizona?